CSC-510-Group75/HW5/CODE-OF-CONDUCT.md

 ## Reporting Issues

-If you observe behavior that violates this Code of Conduct, please report it by contacting one of the team members at [kpeters4@ncsu.edu, scheruk5@ncsu.edu, dmagulu@ncsu.edu].
+If you observe behavior that violates this Code of Conduct, please report it by contacting one of the team members at kpeters4@ncsu.edu, scheruk5@ncsu.edu, dmagulu@ncsu.edu.
 All concerns will be reviewed and addressed respectfully.

 ## Enforcement